MESC2004/TC2005B_Videogame/README.md

 **Miscellaneous Cards:** Two general types exist:

 - Draw cards: Allow you to draw 2 cards from your pile.
 A maximum of 3 of these cards can be in a deck.
 - Effect cards: These cards have caried effects that can apply to identities, attack or defense cards.
-Some allow you to pierce an opponent's defense card, increase the defense value of a defense card, increase the damage dealt by an attack card, prevent a swap, etc. These cards are used at the beginning of a turn after the swap selection.
+Some allow you to pierce an opponent's defense card, increase the defense value of a defense card, increase the damage dealt by an attack card, prevent a swap, heal an identity, etc. These cards are used at the beginning of a turn after the swap selection.

 ### **Match Gameplay**